nrkfeller/learn_go/README.md

 2. Marshalling and UnMarshalling : writing and reading from withing an application. use ticks /`/` to create a reader from a string and Unmarshal with the json.Unmarshal command. json.Marshal(type) to marshal type into a []byte

 ### Interfaces - substitutability/Polymorphism
+GO does not have inheritance, so it does not have an object superclass.
+Instead an empty interfaces with no methods implicitly implements all possible objects.
 1. Interface are abstract types.
 Functions should match on structs that want to use the same interface.
+They define a contract, not an implementation
 2. Polymorphism allows code to have different behavior through the implementation of types.
 Interfaces are types that declare behavior, the behavior is however not implemented/used by the interface but by the types that use that interface.
 3. When interface methods are called. the equivalent method from that specific type is instead evoked.
 This is polymorphism in action.
 4. Implementation are satisfied implicitly! as long as the types has identical called and returned methods.
 5. Remember concrete types have typed and values.
 6. Sorting from the standard lib works through interfaces that can be over written, it all happens in place through the references.
-7. Empty interface : all types implement the empty interface, you can place anything into a slice on empty interface but this may cause problems when unpacking different types that cannot all be treated the same
+7. Empty interface : all types implement the empty interface, you can place anything into a slice on empty interface but this may cause problems when unpacking different types that cannot all be treated the same.
 8. Assertion : You cannot cast interfaces, you need to assert the instead. type potato interface{} = "foobar" -- potato.(string)

+### Packages
+* Cyclical Dependencies :  the compiler will not allow A to import B and B to import A
+* Visibility : Capital letters can be exported otherwise no - linting takes care of this
+* Dependency Management : Our won src code becomes a sort of Gemfile or package.json - godep helps you manage this *

 ### Concurrency
 1. WaitGroup : var wg sync.WaitGroup.
 Acts like a semaphore. essentially available resources can be incremented and decremented!